seeseemelk/nice-curses/README.md

 ### struct ProgressBar.Config
 Has following fields:
-- `char empty` - a character to use for drawing empty areas of the progress bar.
+- `char empty = '-'` - a character to use for drawing empty areas of the progress bar.
-- `char filled` - a character to use for drawing filled areas of the progress bar.
+- `char filled = '#'` - a character to use for drawing filled areas of the progress bar.
-- `int emptyAttr` - attribute to use for drawing empty areas.
+- `int emptyAttr = Attr.normal` - attribute to use for drawing empty areas.
-- `int filledAttr` -  attribute to use for drawing filled areas.
+- `int filledAttr = Attr.normal` -  attribute to use for drawing filled areas.
-- `bool vertical` - when set, the bar will be filled in vertical direction, rather than in horizontal.
+- `bool vertical = false` - when set, the bar will be filled in vertical direction, rather than in horizontal.
-- `bool reverse` - when set, the bar will be filled from the right to the left for horizontal bars, and from the top to bottom for vertical ones.
+- `bool reverse = false` - when set, the bar will be filled from the right to the left for horizontal bars, and from the top to bottom for vertical ones.

 ## class TextInput
 A class for text inputs.
 To start typing, a key in `start` field of input's configuration has to be pressed.
 When the user is done typing, the input will signal received text to the processing loop.

-Single constructor is available:
+A single constructor is available:
     this(UI ui, int nlines, int ncols, int y, int x, string initialText, Config cfg = Config());

 ### struct TextInput.Config
 Has following fields:
-- `int[] start` - when a key from these is pressed, start receiving text from the user.
+- `int[] start = ['\n', '\r', 'i', Key.enter]` - when a key from these is pressed, start receiving text from the user.
-- `string emptyText` - text to display when user typed in nothing.
+- `string emptyText = "<empty>"` - text to display when the user typed in nothing.

 ### class TextInput.Signal
 Has `sender` field inherited from UISignal and `string text` field which contains received from the user text.

+## class CheckBox
+A class for checkboxes.
+To change its status, press any key listed in `switchKeys` field of checkbox's configuration.
+When its status changes, signals new status to the processing loop.
+Current status is also available via `checked` field.

+Two constructors are available:
+    this(Ui ui, int nlines, int ncols, int y, int x, string delegate() text, Config cfg = Config());
+    this(UI ui, int nlines, int ncols, int y, int x, string text, Config cfg = Config());
+The first one creates a checkbox with dynamic text, the second one with static.

+### struct CheckBox.Config
+Has following fields:
+- `char whenChecked = '+'` - this will appear near text if the checkbox is checked.
+- `char whenUnchecked = '-'` - this will appear near text if the checkbox is unchecked.
+- `int switchKeys = ['\n', '\r', Key.enter]` - keys that, when pressed, will
+  cause the checkbox to change its status.
+- `Align alignment = Align.left` - alignment of the text on the checkbox.

+### class CheckBox.Signal
+Has `sender` field inherited from UISignal and `bool checked` field which indicates whether the checkbox is checked.

+## class NumberBox
+A class for numerical input.
+You can change current value in two ways: press a key in any of `smallIncr`, `bigIncr`, `smallDecr` and `bigDecr` fields of number box's configuration to (respectively) increase it by `smallStep`, increase it by `bigStep`, decrease it by `smallStep`, decrease it by `bigStep`;
+or press any key in `start` field of number box's configuration to begin typing the number directly.
+In both cases, old value, new value and delta are signaled to the processing loop.

+A single constructor is available:
+    this(UI ui, int nlines, int ncols, int y, int x, int startingValue, Config cfg = Config());

+### struct NumberBox.Config
+Has following fields:
+- `int[] start = ['\n', '\r', 'i', Key.enter]` - when any of these keys is pressed, text input mode is activated.
+- `int[] smallIncr = ['k', 'l', Key.up, Key.right]` - when any of these keys is
+  pressed, value increases by `smallStep`.
+- `int[] bigIncr = ['K', 'L", Key.sright]` - likewise, but increase the value
+  by `bigStep`.
+- `int[] smallDecr = ['j', 'h', Key.down, Key.left]` - likewise, but decrease
+  the value by `smallStep`.
+- `int[] bigDecr = ['J', 'H', Key.sleft]` - likewise, but decrease it by
+  `bigStep`.
+- `int min = int.min` - the lower bound on the number box's value.
+- `int max = int.max` - the upper bound on the number box's value.
+- `int smallStep = 1`
+- `int bigStep = 5`
+- `Align alignment = Align.center` - alignment of the text on the number box.

+### class NumberBox.Signal
+Has `sender` field inherited from UISignal and also following fields:
+- `int value` - contains current value of the number box.
+- `int delta` - contains the change in the value.
+- `int old` - contains previous value of the number box.